MikeHopley/ftl-ships-guide/slug-b.md

 You can fight in the weapons room and hit it with a missile, dodging your crew out just in time.
 But it’s difficult to time consistently, so never do this when your crew are low on health (the Artemis does 30 crew damage).

+In safe fights, you can often save a missile by taking no crew damage.
+For example, by [boarding with 1 crew](https://streamable.com/ce80y).

 [Defence drones cover this ship poorly](https://i.imgur.com/vOgB7mg.jpg): as weapons and clone/medbay are vulnerable.

 Sector 1 distress beacons are…maybe worth visiting.
 You have blue options from the teleporter (okay) and the Slug (weak).